AdobeDocs/commerce-cloud-service.en/help/get-started/cloud-console.md

 ---
 title: "Log in to [!DNL Cloud Console]"
-description: Learn about the Cloud Console for Adobe Commerce on Cloud infrastructure.
+description: Learn about the [!DNL Cloud Console] for Adobe Commerce on Cloud infrastructure.
 recommendations: noDisplay, catalog
 exl-id: c19a36b6-e5e8-461c-a82c-68b7bf121999
 ---

-# Log in to Cloud Console
+# Log in to [!DNL Cloud Console]

 The [!DNL Cloud Console] provides interactive methods to build, manage, and deploy Commerce code.
 The [!DNL Cloud Console] is a more modern, user-friendly experience and lays the foundation for future interface enhancements.

-[Log in to the Cloud Console](https://console.adobecommerce.com) to view your project list.
+[Log in to the [!DNL Cloud Console]](https://console.adobecommerce.com) to view your project list.

 ![Project list](../assets/ui-allprojects-list.png)